pawelgrzybek/pawelgrzybek.com/content/posts/2018-04-29-configure-a-local-wordpress-development-on-macos-from-scratch.md

 ### Enable PHP

 WordPress is written in PHP.
 That being so our server surely needs to know how to deal with `.php` files.
-It is as easy as uncommenting `LoadModule php7_module libexec/apache2/libphp7.so` (line 176 in my case).
+It is as easy as uncommenting `LoadModule php7_module libexec/apache2/libphp7.so`.

 ```
 old: #LoadModule php7_module libexec/apache2/libphp7.so